Fix Website Errors Fast

 How to Identify Your Error Fast

-- DNS errors — the domain cannot be found or resolved.
+- DNS errors — the domain cannot be found, resolved, or routed correctly.

-- SSL errors — the secure HTTPS connection fails.
+- SSL errors — the browser cannot establish a trusted HTTPS connection.

-- Server errors — the server is reachable but returns a failure.
+- Server errors — the request reaches the server or proxy, but the response fails.

-- WordPress errors — the CMS or PHP layer breaks the site.
+- WordPress errors — the CMS, PHP layer, plugin stack, or database breaks the site.

 - If the browser says the site cannot be found, start with DNS.

-- If the browser warns about certificates or secure connection problems, start with SSL.
+- If the browser shows a certificate or secure connection warning, start with SSL.

-- If the site is WordPress and shows a blank page, critical error, or plugin issue, start with WordPress Errors.
+- If the site runs on WordPress and shows a blank page, critical error, plugin issue, or broken admin area, start with WordPress Errors.

 DNS Errors

-DNS errors happen before the browser reaches the website server.
-If DNS fails, the domain name cannot be translated into an IP address.
+DNS errors happen before the browser reaches the web server.
+If DNS fails, the domain name cannot be translated into the correct IP address, so the site never loads properly.

 Most Common DNS Errors